 But while I was changing (and perhaps improving) as a dancer, caller and choreographer, the dance world was also changing.
 At one time folk singing and dancing was a perfectly normal thing to do, but now it doesn't seem so.
 Brenda Godrich remembers the time when the queue to dance at Cecil Sharp House every Saturday evening would go most of the way round the block; now there are far fewer dances and the numbers are usually small.
 The dancers and singers have got older, and generally speaking the younger ones aren't coming along to fill up the gap.
 I believe this is true of many organised activities, such as amateur dramatics, and Robert D. Putnam's book “Bowling Alone” analyses these changes with a mass of supporting statistics.
 He's talking about the USA, but I think the results are equally applicable to Britain.
 His conclusion is that the downturn in civic engagement coincided with the breakdown of the traditional family unit.
 He also suggests pressure of time and money, including the special pressures of time on two-career families, commuting, electronic entertainment especially television, and most important, generational change — the slow replacement of the long civic generation by their less involved children and grandchildren.

 Of course there are exceptions.
-NYFTE, the National Youth Folklore Troupe of England, is a great team under the inspired leadership of Dave Leverton.
+NYFTE, the National Youth Folklore Troupe of England, is a great team under the inspired leadership of Dave Leverton for many years.
 Contra groups such as Meg Winter's at Alcester are attracting younger dancers.
 Jen Morgan has started a successful series of Zesty Playford in Coventry, and there have even been Zesty Playford sessions at several dancers' festivals!
 But in the main the dance clubs are ageing, and a young person walking in would probably walk straight out again.

-Gareth Kiddier asked Jen Morgan and me to set up a Sidmouth Social Dancers' Survey in order to gauge what would need to be changed when he takes over as Dance Director next year.
-Gareth will be publishing the results once they have been analysed, but here's something to make you think.
+Gareth Kiddier asked Jen Morgan and me to set up a Sidmouth Social Dancers' Survey in order to gauge what would need to be changed when he took over as Dance Director.
 By far the largest number of respondents were in the age range 50-69.
 Most of them had been involved with Folk for 30 or more years.
 Most rated themselves as Experienced, whether as Dancer, Caller or Musician; only for Organiser was it the other way round.

 Now it could be that the survey didn't reach the younger inexperienced dancers, or that they didn't feel like taking part, but it reinforces my belief that most of us are quite old and the new blood just isn't there.